Back To The Garden

 Some progress was made; but unfortunately greed, ignorance, and intolerance seem to have gained some ground over the last few years.
 Mother Nature is still being treated very badly; and those interested in maintaining the status quo are sparing no effort to prevent meaningful action that could save our planet.
 Racial intolerance and gender inequality still rob our souls of the peace and love our Creators intended for us.

-As Joni Mitchell’s famous song proclaims, “we’ve got to get ourselves back to the garden.”
+As Joni Mitchell’s famous song proclaims, “We’ve got to get ourselves back to the garden.”